OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-19.md

 ## 2 Kings 19:17

-Truly, Lord, the kings of Assyria have laid waste the nations and their lands,
+Indeed, Lord, the kings of Assyria have devastated the nations and their lands,

 ## 2 Kings 19:18